Pukorokoro Miranda Naturalists’ Trust’s engagement with China, South Korea, North Korea and the East Asian-Australasian Flyway:

 There are several indications that increasing recognition of the importance of the Yellow Sea region for shorebirds is occurring in China.
 In June 2017 the government of Hebei announced a coastal reserve would be created which encompasses the Luannan site.
 In early 2017 the Chinese government announced it was seeking World Heritage status for most of the major shorebird sites in the region.
 It is clear that the long term efforts of PMNT have contributed to this outcome.

 In October NCUK staff spent 10 days on and around Sindo Island on the Chinese border where they investigated potential survey sites and logistics ahead of our proposed field season there in April 2018.
-It is proposed to conduct a simultaneous shorebird survey of the border region by two teams: one of PMNT and NCUK staff in NK and the other of PMNT members and Yalu Jiang staff in China.
-We are optimistic this will proceed, world geopolitical events permitting.
+It was proposed to conduct a simultaneous shorebird survey of the border region by two teams: one of PMNT and NCUK staff in NK and the other of PMNT members and Yalu Jiang staff in China.

 Since 2008 Riegen and other MNT members have assisted regularly in the catching of godwits and knots at Foxton Estuary in the Manawatu and Catlins Lake in Otago.
 This is part of a research project by Dr Phil Battley of Massey University who is using tiny geolocators attached to the legs of birds to track their movements.
 This work will continue for several more years.

 Since the 1990s MNT members have been active in advocating for shorebirds and their habitats.
 This has included presentations at conferences and workshops both in New Zealand and overseas, as well as numerous talks to community groups throughout the country – from Te Hapua, on Parengarenga Harbour, to Invercargill, championing the flyway and shorebirds.